Bloodline Recap: Easy Breezy

 • Great work this episode from Chandler, who is often a victim of the over-plotting in this show.
 He’s allowed some nice, varying character beats here.

-• This episode’s script is stronger than average too.
+• This episode’s script is stronger than average, too.
 (It was by Bill Cain, a writer from House of Cards.)
-Loved the closing scenes parallels and when Kevin gets called on his “God grant me the serenity” bullshit.
+Loved the closing-scene parallels and when Kevin gets called on his “God grant me the serenity” bullshit.
 Sometimes you can change more than you think, Kevin.
 You just gotta try.

 • I’m starting to feel sorry for Belle, who seems to have to no idea she’s married to a murderer or how deep the sociopathology of the Rayburns goes.